 Contact Us Before You Sign

 Before you sign that next contract, make sure you know exactly where you stand, what rights you have and what you should expect based on other contracts given to professionals with similar training, education and experience.
-If you would like to know more about how a professional legal team can help, contact our lawyers online, or call our offices in Milwaukee (414-224-0000) or Chicago (312-861-0606).
+If you would like to know more about how a professional legal team can help, contact our lawyers online, or call our offices at 414-616-3229 in Milwaukee or Chicago.